Thursday, August 20, 2026

 This leads to a singular, terrifying conclusion: Can the President of Guyana truly be blackmailed by a man he describes as a criminal?

 President Ali insisted that the exaggeration of the farm’s size was “the death of the lie.”
-However, the public sees a President so rattled by a political rival that he feels the need to “go live” from his farm to prove its existence.
+However, the public sees a President so rattled by a political rival that he feels the need to “go live” from (wherever) to defend its existence.
 This is not the behavior of a leader; it is the behavior of a man with something to hide.

 The people of Guyana are left with more questions than answers.